 There are many places you could explore today and ample time to do it.

-Snaefellsnes is home to Snaefellsjökull, a volcano-capped glacier that was described in Icelandic folklore as a place of great mysticism.
-It was also the location used at the beginning of the Jules Verne novel ‘Journey to the Centre of the Earth.’
+Snaefellsnes is home to Snaefellsjokull, a volcano-capped glacier described in Icelandic folklore as a place of great mysticism.
+It was also the location used at the beginning of the Jules Verne novel 'Journey to the Centre of the Earth.'

-While visiting the peninsula, you could choose to visit and 8000-year-old lava cave.
+While visiting the peninsula, you could choose to visit an 8000-year-old lava cave.
 This underground tunnel is called Vatnshellir and was formed during a volcanic eruption millennia ago.
-In this experience, you will travel underground as you follow the path of the lava that was formed during a fiery explosion.
+In this experience, you will travel underground as you follow the lava path formed during a fiery explosion.

 Also on the Snaefellsnes Peninsula is the incredibly photogenic Kirkjufell mountain.
-This cone-shaped giant stands at 463 metres high and towers over a nearby waterfall and lake, making the surrounding area look as though it belongs in a fairytale.
+This cone-shaped giant stands at 1519 ft (463 m) high and towers over a nearby waterfall and lake, making the surrounding area look as though it belongs in a fairytale.
 If you think this mountain seems familiar, it could be because it was used in the hit HBO series Game of Thrones.
-Kirkjufell was used to represent ‘The mountain that looks like an Arrow’s Head.’
+Kirkjufell was used to represent 'The mountain that looks like an Arrow's Head.'